-- Continuing to narrow the explicit focus on Reading by improving Reading outcomes through consistent pedagogical practice.
-This has been achieved through whole staff professional development around Reading, including teacher aides, development of reading comprehension goals consistent across the year levels and reading lesson observations and feedback.
-In addition to this, there has been an explicit support and coaching with Year Two, Three, Four and Five teachers. - Providing targeted intervention and support in the area of literacy, particularly through the MiniLit and MacquaireLit programs and before school tutoring.
-Investing in a Support Teacher: Learning Difficulties to coordinate and implement targeted support programs has also led to improved outcomes. - Use of teacher aides in all class to support reading program implementation.
+- Top level Health and Physical Education school program and a strong representation within District, Regional and State sporting teams. - One of Queensland's finest music programs with a school band renowned throughout the region.
+A large number of students perform in the Sunshine Coast Regional Advanced and Beginners' instrumental program. - During 2017, we focused on maximising the benefits of funding for our students.
+After reviewing our 2016 Investing for Success agreement, the school is on track to meet or exceed our targeted student outcomes.
+We continue to implement our initiatives to ensure that every student succeeds by: - Continuing to narrow the explicit focus on reading by improving reading outcomes through consistent pedagogical practice.
+This has been achieved through whole staff professional development around reading, including teacher aides, development of reading comprehension goals consistent across the year levels and reading lesson observations and feedback.
+In addition to this, there has been an explicit support and coaching with Year Two, Three, Four and Five teachers. - 2) Providing targeted intervention and support in the area of literacy, particularly through the MiniLit and MacquaireLit programs and before school tutoring.
+Investing in a Support Teacher: Learning Difficulties to coordinate and implement targeted support programs has also led to improved outcomes. - 3) Use of teacher aides in all class to support reading program implementation.

-After reviewing our 2016 Investing for Success agreement, it is clear that we have made progress toward our targeted student outcomes.
+After reviewing our 2017 Investing for Success agreement, it is clear that we have made progress toward our targeted student outcomes.
 We will continue to focus on maximising the benefits of this funding for our students, and adjust our initiatives as needed to ensure every student succeeds.